mcneel/developer.rhino3d.com/_guide_topics/yak/pushing-a-package-to-the-server.md

   the package database has a graphical interface.
 - **Verify your identity**: Used for authentication when querying package ownership.
+- **View your email address**: Your primary email address is stored so that you can be [added as an owner](../yak-cli-reference/#owner) of packages that others have published.

 Once you've accepted, the browser window will close itself.
 Yak has retrieved an OAuth token from Rhino Accounts and has stored this on your computer.